uapi-group/kernel-features/README.md

     **Use-Case:** low-level userspace tools have to interact with advanced mount information constantly.
 This is currently costly and brittel because they have to go and parse `/proc/<pid>/mountinfo`.

+26. Make quotas work with user namespaces.
+The quota codepaths in the kernel currently broken and inconsistent and most interesting operations are guarded behind `capable(CAP_SYS_ADMIN)`, i.e., require `CAP_SYS_ADMIN` in the initial user namespace.
+We should rework these codepaths to work with user namespaces and then see whether we can make them work with idmapped mounts.

+    **Use-Case:** using quotas correctly in containers.